-There are direct flights from Taipei to about 100 cities in China offered by many airlines including non-Chinese or non-Taiwanese ones.
+There are direct flights from Taipei to about 100 cities in Chinese mainland offered by many airlines including non-Chinese ones.

-For travelers between Taiwan and Mainland China, there are direct ferry services and flights between the two regions.
-Travel between Mainland China and Taiwan is increasing rapidly since 2001 when three ferry ports on three Taiwanese islands in the Straits were opened to ferry service to Mainland China and Fujian Province.
+For travelers between Taiwan and Chinese mainland, there are direct ferry services and flights between the two regions.
+Travel between Chinese mainland and Taiwan is increasing rapidly since 2001 when three ferry ports on three Taiwanese islands in the Straits were opened to ferry service to Chinese mainland and Fujian Province.
 These ferry ports are on Kinmen Island, Matsu Island and Penghu Island.

 In 2011, there were about about 1.38 million passenger trips on these cross-Straits ferries.
 And the number of passengers is increasing by more than 10 percent per year.